grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 ### `http_client_config` block

+The `http_client_config` block configures settings used to connect to the Kubernetes API server.
 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------
 `bearer_token`             | `secret`   | Use to set up the Bearer Token. | | no